manas1331/Nexus-Recruitment-Website/README.md

 5. **Open a pull request.**

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the LICENSE file for details.
 You can directly copy-paste this into your `README.md` file on GitHub.
 If there's anything else you need, just let me know. 🚀📘

 ## Website after running it locally or after hosting